FAQs

 • Do you also research houses as well as people?

 Yes.
 We have researched the history of houses (and gardens) for clients both in the UK and abroad and again they made wonderful gifts.
-Please enquire for more information.
+One recent book we compiled was The History of Salford Hall, a Tudor manor house hotel in England

 • Once you have conducted our research would you always advise us to take it one step further and go on a tour?

 This will depend entirely on what we discover, where your family come from and what you know already.
-Although the research portfolio is fascinating and informative in its own right there is something very special about following your ancestors’ footsteps and forming a real emotional connection with them.
+Although your research may be fascinating and informative in its own right there is something very special about following your ancestors’ footsteps and forming a real emotional connection with them.

 We may discover a particularly interesting incident or place involving a particular ancestor and may give you the option of revealing our findings on a one-day tour.
 (For example, we took one family to Brussels to visit the shop where the family ribbon business was located in the 1800s, and took another client to HMS Victory to reveal that her ancestor was involved in a court martial there).
 It may be that you feel your whole story could lend itself to a weekend or 5-day tour, particularly if your ancestry is abroad and entirely unknown to you.
 We took one extended family to Belarus and Hungary to see family homes and graves the family assumed had been obliterated during the war.
 Please see our client tour photos and testimonials on our website for more examples.